MPI-SWS/pgcd/README.md

 * Sensor/Producer: `pgcd/nodes/verification/test/static_process.py`

 For the line count, we removed whitespaces, comments, and some boilerplate.
+We also ignore the motion primitives that are not used in the experiment.

 The verification can be run with the following script:
 ```sh